 The public thought the creative and non-hierarchical structure throughout the John Innes Centre was inspiring and wish the institute to continue to use broad recruitment criteria; choosing new scientists who are bright and interested rather than attempting to fill specific niche positions.

 They were supportive of how the John Innes Centre operates, which reinforces the strength in science.

 - "I like the idea of how you recruit.
 If you are thinking outside the box and just recruiting generally bright people it is good" - Birmingham

 - "Building expertise in new fields, just like this scientist, who was telling us what she was doing, it’s new and she’s bringing her expertise…" - Birmingham

 6. Plan for flexibility to tackle the unforeseen

-> Although science programmes are long in their design and realisation, the public would like JIC to be mindful of emerging challenges, like global disease epidemics, and retain the flexibility to redeploy resources as fresh challenges arise.
+Although science programmes are long in their design and realisation, the public would like the John Innes Centre to be mindful of emerging challenges, like global disease epidemics, and retain the flexibility to redeploy resources as fresh challenges arise.

-> - "At the moment JIC is more early stage than immediate.
-If, for example, Oxfam were funding research, they would look at what the crisis of the time is, like Sudan.’ - Norwich
+- "At the moment the John Innes Centre is more early stage than immediate.
+If, for example, Oxfam were funding research, they would look at what the crisis of the time is, like Sudan" - Norwich

 - "I don’t think they can look too far into the future now, because the world is changing" - Birmingham